The results are in and it’s four more years for Barack Obama — an outcome that the majority of U.S. aid supporters and advocates deem favorable.

 USGLC is among several members of the aid community that welcomed Obama’s return to the White House.
 For his second term, the group said to watch for a greater focus on Africa’s food security and health sector, accountability and transparency, and partnerships with the private sector.
 These areas, USGLC said, are “important opportunities to build on the momentum of the first term on development agenda.”

+George Ingram, co-chair of the Modernizing Foreign Assistance Network, also highlighted the need to “build and solidify reforms Obama started in his first term.
+Mark Lotwis, senior director of public policy at InterAction, meanwhile, called for “bolder” commitments.
 Another theme that cuts across these various calls from aid groups and development organizations: Strengthen key initiatives such as the President’s Emergency Plan for AIDS Relief, Global Health Initiative and Feed the Future.

 Obama, in various speeches on the campaign trail, did hint that such plans are on the table.
 Notably, he said in a statement to ONE that innovation, partnerships and better use of technologies are among his development priorities.